sadmanca/aps105/README.md

 Special cases:
 - if matching node is not found, simply stop traversing through list (avoid calling 'data' for NULL)
-- if memory is unavailable, ensuer that invalid access of memory does not occur (*guard condition*)
+- if memory is unavailable, ensure that invalid access of memory does not occur (*guard condition*)
 - if first node in list matches input, we can simply call our `deleteAtFront()` function on the list (instead of re-implementing)
-- if list is empty, we can set our first condition be checking if 'curr' node pointer is NULL immediately after pointing it to the head OR we could simply just use our `isEmpty()` function.
+- if list is empty, we can set our first condition be checking if `curr` node pointer is NULL immediately after pointing it to the head OR we could simply just use our `isEmpty()` function.

 ```c
 // A: